Secondary Education Subsequent Teaching Endorsement

 In addition to National College of Education Graduate Admission Requirements, applicants must:

-- Have valid and current Illinois Professional Educator License
+- Have a valid and current Illinois Professional Educator License

 - Fulfill the subject area-specific requirements as specified below